POSTMAN BEST PRACTICES

 When your toolchain is disconnected, specs drift out of sync with code, test failures get buried in chat threads, and debugging requires jumping between multiple systems.

-This chapter shows you how to integrate Postman with tools in your stack, such as GitHub, Slack, Teams, and Jira, so you can stay in the flow of work without letting things slip through the cracks.
+This chapter introduces you to Native Git and shows you how to integrate Postman with tools in your stack, such as GitHub, Slack, Teams, and Jira, so you can stay in the flow of work without letting things slip through the cracks.

 Abhinav Asthana